Mariazell: Transport

-Mariazell lies on the highway B 20, which goes from St. Pölten over the Seebergsattel to Kapfenberg im Mürz Valley.
+Mariazell lies on the highway B 20, which goes from St. Pölten over the Seebergsattel to Kapfenberg in the Mürz Valley.
 There is a connection through the Salza Valley to the east either over the Gscheid to St. Aegyd am Neuwalde, into the Piesting Valley und then further into the Viennese Basin (B 21) or over the Lahnsattel into the Mürz Valley and onward to Mürzzuschlag (B 23).

 Mariazell is also the southern endpoint of the Mariazell railway line, a narrow gauge electric railway from St Pölten.
 However the terminus of the line at Mariazell station lies around 1 km north of the city center in the municipal territory of Sankt Sebastian.
 The station is also the terminus of the Museumstramway Mariazell-Erlaufsee, a standard gauge heritage steam tramway that operates to the nearby Erlaufsee.

 Mariazell Airport is a private use airport that is located 2 km north-northwest of Mariazell.